-Auburn's Apparel Management program is ranked #5 nationally by fashion-schools.org.
-The Apparel Design program is ranked #12 nationally and #2 in the South.
+Auburn's Apparel Design program is ranked #2 in the South and #11 nationally by fashion-schools.org.

 Auburn's Apparel Design and Production Management program is one of 13 programs in North America to be endorsed by the American Apparel and Footwear Association (AAFA).
 This option is structured around a core of courses, providing students with knowledge about raw materials and manufactured products, design and product development, production technology, and marketing concepts.
 A computer-aided-design (CAD) laboratory and an industry-equipped apparel production laboratory are the setting for the core courses in product design and production.
 Designers and product developers must be creative, but must also understand that fashion begins and ends with the consumer.